clfreeman7/Path_Planning/README.md

 - **ExperimentalData**
 This superclass is used for generalized analysis of Arun's visual tracking data.
 - **PrimitivesTest**
 This ExperimentalData subclass is used for processing motion primitive data resulting from having the robot execute Euler tours (exhaustive exploration).
-Demos can be found at /demos/demo_PrimitivesTest.m and https://github.com/clfreeman7/IROS2022/blob/main/demos/demo2_PrimitivesTest.m .
+Demos can be found [here] (/demos/demo_PrimitivesTest.m) and https://github.com/clfreeman7/IROS2022/blob/main/demos/demo2_PrimitivesTest.m .
 - **GaitTest**
 This ExperimentalData subclass is used for processing sequentially repeated gaits, usually found via gait synthesis.
 The gaits are typically repeated for 30 cycles.
 A demo is shown in https://github.com/clfreeman7/IROS2022/blob/main/demos/demo_PrimitivesTest.m
 - **PathTest**